Error Id

 /install you see a plain text message starting with

-#Dumped update query it means that you MUST manually run the printed queries in your MySQL console.
+#Dumped update query it means that you MUST manual run the printed queries in your MySQL console.

 - Disconnect all peers

 - Turn off the MySQL server, work in its console (phpMyAdmin, Adminer, CLI)

 - Run the MySQL statements one-by-one (a semi-colon